LitoMore/honeypotoberfest/README.md

 ![](https://raw.githubusercontent.com/LitoMore/honeypotoberfest/master/meida/flowchart.png)

+## Nonsense

+Thank you for reading this fancy documentation!

+## I'm not asking you

+⭐️ Hey Hacktoberfest attendees!
+I can review you pull request faster if you star my project! ⭐️**

+💰 To get approval of the pull request much quicker and faster (Send me money) 💰

 ## License

 MIT

-## At Last

-Thank you for reading this fancy documentation!